-Sometimes the relationship between a parent and child is thrown off balance.
+Sometimes the child and parent relationship is thrown off balance.
 Instead of the parent taking care of the child, the child may feel a need to take care of the parent.
 This may happen when a parent expect a child to become more like a friend, listening to the parent's problems and providing a social outlet for the parent.
 It may also happen when parents become depressed, disabled, or otherwise able to care for themselves.
 Children may act in ways designed to make mom or dad happy, try to solve family problems on their own, or even simply take on the majority of daily tasks around the home, such as cooking or cleaning.

 Parents who find themselves becoming too dependent on their children should:

 - Seek out others to provide emotional support